francescomascellino/nest-basics/README.md

 In our specific case, ***Partial<AddTodoDto>*** indicates that the object passed to the constructor of the ***AddTodoDto*** class can have only some of the properties defined in the ***AddTodoDto*** class, and these properties can be optional rather than mandatory.
 We need Partial in the ***add-todo.dto.ts*** becuse we have not to the fine the completed property as it will be false by default, and we need it in the ***edit-todo.dto.ts*** because we could edit only one of the properties.

-The *** Object.assign()*** static method copies all enumerable own properties from one or more source objects to a target object.
+The ***Object.assign()*** static method copies all enumerable own properties from one or more source objects to a target object.
 It returns the modified target object.

-## Services
+## Services Providers
 Services contain our app business logic, giving us a defined set of features (like the methods findAll, findOne, add, edit e delete).

 We will create a service that maps a Todo (***src/todo/entities/todo/todo.ts***) class and converts it into a TodoDto Class (***src/todo/dto/todo.dto.ts***), converting a database entity to a data transfer object.